Hickling, Norfolk, St Mary's Church

 You enter the church through a two-storey south porch, slightly later than the main body of the church.
 Above the entrance arch is a small chamber, or parvise, reached by a spiral stair from the choir vestry.

-At the west end of the nave is an octagonal 14th century font with traceried panels and foliage carvings decorating the stem and font bowl.
-The the font is the parish hearse, a carriage made to be drawn by hand.
+At the west end of the nave is an octagonal 14th-century font with traceried panels and foliage carvings decorating the stem and font bowl.
+Near the font is the parish hearse, a carriage made to be drawn by hand.
 It was last used in 1951.

 Near the pulpit is Sir William Wodehouse's large chest tomb.
 The coat of arms has disappeared, but the tomb is covered with some fascinating graffiti, some of it over 367 years old.
 One inscription dates from the Civil War and says, 'A Roundehead 1645'.
 The oldest piece of graffiti dates to 1627.
 Look for a carving of a Nine Men's Morris game board amongst all the graffiti.
 This was a board game for a pair of players, who moved nine counters around a square grid.